Sumit-NCSU/NCSU-CSC510Project/DESIGN.md

 5. Jenkins Interface :Depending upon the event received by the GIT interface and what the Core processor makes of it, the Jenkins interface would then interact with Jenkins to start the job.
 On completion of the job, the interface would be returned the summary, which it would then pass it on to the Core Processor.

-6. Heroku interface: This interface would be responsible for commuincation with the Heroku server.
+6. Heroku interface: This interface would be responsible for communication with the Heroku server.

 3rd Party in our project include Git, Jenkins and Heroku.